How stomach cancer is diagnosed

 - the cancer has spread to another part of the body such as the liver or lungs

-The majority of stomach cancers are at stage 3 when they are diagnosed meaning that achieving a complete cure is usually not possible.
+The majority of stomach cancers are at stage 3 or 4 when diagnosed, meaning a cure is not usually possible.

 There are three grades of stomach cancer:

-- low-grade – the cancer will spread slowly
+- low-grade – the cancer may grow slowly

-- medium-grade – the cancer will spread slightly faster
+- medium-grade – the cancer may grow faster

-- high-grade – the cancer is very aggressive and is likely to spread quickly
+- high-grade – the cancer is more aggressive and likely to grow more quickly